geopacha/DeepAndes/README.md

 - **Few-shot classification**: F1, Recall, and Precision
 - **Few-shot segmentation**: Dice Similarity Coefficient (DSC), with a frozen backbone and a linear segmentation head

+**Notes**: Public SSL backbones for comparison are adapted to 8 bands (by adjusting patch embedding) using the `timm` API, which also supports the DINO series and other SOTA PyTorch-based ViT models.
+An example of this adjustment is [moco_loader.py](dinov2_ssl_8bands/dinov2/eval/other_baselines/moco_loader.py)

+![Figure_table_result](./assets/table_results.png)

 Few-shot results are reported on both the full training set and a highly constrained setting  (N_train = 72 for classification, N_train = 10 for segmentation) to simulate data-limited conditions.

-![Figure_table_result](./assets/table_results.png)

 <!-- ## 📂 Folder Structure -->